rblopes/generator-phaser-plus/README.md

     </div>
 </div>

-`generator-phaser-plus` is a [Yeoman](http://yeoman.io/) plugin that makes creating [Phaser](http://phaser.io/) Web game projects simple, quick and easy.
+`generator-phaser-plus` is a [Yeoman](http://yeoman.io/) plugin that makes starting up [Phaser](http://phaser.io/) Web game projects simple, quick and easy.

-This repository contains both the generator code and its template projects, conveniently organized as individual directories.
+This project is currently being ported to the single repository ("monorepo") development model and its structure is changing rapidly.
+All contents are being conveniently organized in individual directories:

-*   **`generator`**: Contains the generator code and development scripts.
+*   **:file_folder: `docs/`**: The user manual and general documentation pages of the generator. (**Note:** The current documentation pages are pending updates for the upcoming release.
+If you're looking for [documentation of the stable release](/rblopes/generator-phaser-plus/blob/v2.x/docs/index.md#generator-phaser-plus-manual), you will find a snapshot of the actual pages under the [`v2.x`](/rblopes/generator-phaser-plus/blob/v2.x/) branch.)

+*   **:file_folder: `packages/`**: The npm packages (only `generator-phaser-plus` for now, actually) of the generator libraries.

-*   **`templates`**: Contains the sample projects.
-Those are fully runnable, preview versions of the projects created by the generator and updates made here are extracted back as generator templates.
+*   **:file_folder: `templates/`**: The sample projects.
+These are fully runnable, preview versions of the projects created with the generator.
+Updates made there are extracted back as project templates of the generator.

-For more info, take a look at the project [development guide](docs/dev-guide.md).
+~~For more info, take a look at the project [development guide](docs/dev-guide.md).~~ (**Note:** Coming soon.)

 ## About Version 3

-Development of the next major release with [Phaser 3](https://github.com/photonstorm/phaser) just began and soon you'll find out how you can help me in this crucial task.
-You can install it already via npm:
+Development of the next major release with support for [Phaser 3](https://github.com/photonstorm/phaser) just began and soon you'll find out how you can help me in this crucial task.
+You can install it already with npm (or Yarn) using the `next` distribution tag:

 ```
 npm install --global generator-phaser-plus@next